 Sleepy Hollow Lit Fest

 The Hudson Valley Writers Center was proud to be an essential planner and participant in the first annual Sleepy Hollow Lit Fest of May 2019, filling eight venues across the villages of Tarrytown and Sleepy Hollow with family-friendly literary fun.
-We are now in the early stages of preparing for year 2: June 13, 2020.
+We are now preparing for year 2: June 13, 2020.
 Visit sleepyhollowlitfest.org to find out more.

 Coffee Poems: A Public Poetry Collaboration